pressbooks/pressbooks/readme.txt

 Pressbooks 3.0 adds support for book themes built with SASS, dynamic support of non-Latin character sets in any theme, and the EPUB 3 standard.
 Please note that Pressbooks 3.0 requires PHP 5.6.

 == Changelog ==

+= 3.1 =
+* Fixed some issues with MCE editor styles.

 = 3.0 =
 * SASS-y themes: book themes are now built with SASS (specifically the SCSS variant) and compiled for export or web display using either the bundled scssphp compiler (https://github.com/leafo/scssphp/) or the SASS PHP extension if installed (https://github.com/sensational/sassphp).
 See `/docs/themes-book.txt` for details if you are developing your own themes.